SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 - `name`: the technical name of the software component
 - `branch`: this is the release branch from the git repository
 - `version`: this is the technical software component version `<software component version>.<support package level>.<patch level>`
+- `commitID`: this is the commitID from the git repository
+- `languages`: specify the languages to be delivered according to ISO-639.
+For all deliveries of an Add-on Product Version, the languages should not change.
+If languages should be added, a new Add-on Product Version must be created.

 ##### Versioning Rules